-Knee pain or knee injuries are extremely common, and there are many causes.
+Befit Physiotherapy is a fully equipped physio & sports injury clinic run by experienced physiotherapists and is conveniently located in Carlingford.
+Knee pain or knee injuries are extremely common and we provide comprehensive treatment at our clinic.
 It is important to make an accurate diagnosis of the cause of your knee pain or injury so that appropriate treatment can be directed at the cause.
 Knee pain can arise from soft tissue injuries eg ligament sprains and muscle strains, bone conditions eg knee arthritis, Osgood Schlatters, and biomechanical dysfunction eg Patellofemoral syndrome.
 It may even be referred from your sciatica!

 - ACL Injury